niklas-heer/speed-comparison/README.md

 # Speed comparison of programming languages

 This projects tries to compare the speed of different programming languages.
 In this project we don't really care about getting a precise calculation of pi.
-We only want to see how fast are the programming languages doing.
+We only want to see how fast are the programming languages doing. <br />
+It uses an implementation of the [Leibniz formula for π](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80) to do the comparison. <br />
+Here is a video which explains how it works: [Calculating π by hand](https://www.youtube.com/watch?v=HrRMnzANHHs)

 You can find the results here: https://niklas-heer.github.io/speed-comparison/

-It uses an implementation of the [Leibniz formula for π](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80) to do the comparison.

-Here is a video which explains how it works: [Calculating π by hand](https://www.youtube.com/watch?v=HrRMnzANHHs)

 ## Disclaimer